MapleFrogStudio/hobbytrader/README.md

 # Maple Frog Studio - Hobby Trader Package
 >**Warning**
 >Work in progress, not production ready, poor documentation :)
+>No user interface, all demos run from the command line with results printed in the terminal
 ## Hobby trader is a python project for manipulating historical price data for stock trading

 This project uses github actions to download daily minute price data and archive the results as a CSV or PARQUET file.
 The generated files cover the following groups of symbols: